rtacconi/sansapp/README.md

 # sansapp

-This cookbook contains can run a cluster with a nginx load-balancer and two backend servers.
+This cookbook can run a cluster with a nginx load-balancer and two backend servers.
 The cookbook is developed and run with Test Kitchen.
 The procedure to run the whole cluster is the following:

 1. Start the first two backend servers.
 2. Start the web node (nginx).